Winter 2024-25 weather forecast

 Meteo France (France) D/J/F Above average No anomaly

-DWD (Germany) D/J/F Above average Mostly below average
+DWD (Germany) D/J/F Above average Mostly no anomaly

 C3S multi system (European combi) D/J/F Above average Above average in the far north

-CFS v2 (USA) D/J/F Above average Above average in the north
+CFS v2 (USA) D/J/F Above average Mostly above average in the north

 D/J/F = December, January, February